 The youngsters are also given the freedom of expression here.

 Farm produced cheeses @Ashgrove

-After the brief pit stop at Sheffield, we headed for the award-winning Ashgrove Tasmanian Farm that specializes in dairy products like cheese, milk, yogurts etc. Cheese lovers will especially adores this shop which gives free sampling of several types of cheeses at the shop.
-Road trippers with children will especially like the shop compound, as they kids can mingle with life-sized painted cows figures.
+After the brief pit stop at Sheffield, we headed for the award-winning Ashgrove Tasmanian Farm that specializes in dairy products like cheese, milk, yoghurts etc. Cheese lovers will especially adore this shop which gives free sampling of several types of cheeses at the shop.
+Road trippers with children will especially like the shop compound, as the kids can mingle with life-sized painted cows figures.

 At the cheese curing warehouse, visible from a glass window just by the retail section.

-A few cheese flavours for sampling before making any purchase, in nice clean environment.
+A few cheese flavours for sampling before making any purchase, in a nice clean environment.